How to Write the Perfect Thank You Message for Caregivers: A Heartfelt Guide

 Understanding the role of caregivers

 Caregivers provide essential support, often without recognition.
-They support individuals, families, and communities while also sustaining the healthcare system.
+They hold up individuals, families, and whole communities, and the healthcare system leans on them too.

 Why caregivers deserve our gratitude